wlinna/Arkhados/ART_LICENSES.md

 # Art licenses #

+Note: Most of the assets are done by artists that are not part of the project.
-Note: see CREDITS.md for attributions
+See CREDITS.md for attributions.

 ## CC0 ##